Dutchess County Fairgrounds

 Fairground in New York, U.S.

 The Dutchess County Fairgrounds is the home of the annual Dutchess County Fair.
 Open for over 160 years, the fairgrounds are open year-round and host a number of events.
 It is located on U.S. Route 9, about 3 miles from Amtrak's Rhinecliff-Kingston station.

 Events

 Dutchess County Fair

 The annual fair brings rides, food, live music and myriad attractions to the region for six days.
 The Grandstand Concert series features live music, and other attractions include police dog demonstrations with the Dutchess County Sheriff's Office, and an action sports exhibition with dirt bike and all-terrain vehicle stunts.
 In addition to these events, the fairgrounds are home to "Turn of the Century Village" with a one-room school, a working sugar house, and a cider mill.

 Crafts at Rhinebeck

 This hybrid vintage market and historical exhibit spreads across three large buildings at the Dutchess County Fairgrounds.

+Dan Melamed’s prize-winning Angora goats at the New York State Sheep and Wool Festival.